 Your guide to holiday card grammar

-This year, your holiday card means more...so make sure it's free of typos and grammatical errors.
-In a world where communication speed is constantly increasing, accuracy and grammatical correctness often take a backseat - you don't need to look much further than text messages or even your work emails to find evidence of this trend.
+Whether you're sending a holiday card to family or clients, make sure it's free of typos and grammatical errors.
+In a world where communication speed is constantly increasing, accuracy and grammatical correctness often take a backseat.
+You don't need to look much further than text messages or even your work emails to find evidence of this trend.

 Casual communication is great – it helps families, friends and coworkers bond and build relationships, especially in times when you can't be together in real life.
 But don’t confuse informality with laziness!
 Formal rules of grammar still apply (especially to holiday cards), and it’s important to follow them during the holidays when your cards, invitations, and thank-you notes will be seen by customers and vendors alike.